PORTUGUESE AND BRAZILIAN LITERATURE 2 MOD. 2

 Deepen the theoretical knowledge of the story and verify its importance in postcolonial Portuguese-language literature; deal with the “theories of difference” in an articulated way with other concepts on intercultural relations, addressing themes such as inclusion and exclusion; prejudice or stereotype; identity and otherness, resistance and resilience.

 Antonio Tabucchi, a great Italian writer and scholar of Portuguese language and literature, in 2008, commented on a definition of a figure that could characterize the twentieth century: uneasiness, demonstrating how this could take various forms, especially after the Second World War.
 This course is dedicated to Portuguese language literatures from the last quarter of the twentieth century to the first decades of our century.
 The course intends to examine and comment on some uneasiness in the various Portuguese-speaking communities and how they have been articulated in their sociocultural contexts.
-Stories by writers from different Portuguese-speaking areas will be analyzed and interpreted, at least Portugal, Mozambique, Brazil and Macao.
+Stories by writers from different Portuguese-speaking areas will be analyzed and interpreted, at least Portugal, Macao, Brazil and Cape Verde.

 DIAS, Fernanda.
 Dias da Prosperidade.
 Macau: Instituto Cultural de Macau e Instituto Português do Oriente, 1998.